William Elam Tanner

-William Elam Tanner (March 13, 1836, Buckingham County, Virginia - August 6, 1898, Richmond, Virginia) was a Virginia State Senator, a Lieutenant Colonel, and businessman.
+William Elam Tanner (March 13, 1836, in Buckingham County, Virginia – August 6, 1898, in Richmond, Virginia) was a Virginia State Senator, a Lieutenant Colonel, and businessman.

 Early life

 Named after his late grandfather, Tanner was born to John F. and Harriet L. Tanner, in Buckingham County.
 John worked with Joseph Reid Anderson and Anderson's father-in-law, Dr. Richard S. Archer, to form J. R. Anderson and Company.
 They produced iron for the Louisiana sugar mills.
 The company formed into the Tredegar Iron Works Company by 1841.
 John secured a job for his son at the iron company.

 Civil War

 Tanner was employed as a bookkeeper for the Tredegar Iron Works in Richmond.
 Tanner was commissioned a Lieutenant in the Letcher Artillery in 1862.
 After his service in 6th Virginia Infantry, he was promoted to Lieutenant Colonel in the 2nd Virginia Infantry.
 On September 29–30, 1864, Tanner fought at Battle of New Market Heights as part of the Siege of Petersburg.